EarlyOwl/PowerCLI-SysAdmin-Repo/README.md

 # PowerCLI-SysAdmin-Repo
-A repository of useful PowerCLI for your daily SysAdmin duties
+A repository of useful PowerCLI scripts for your daily SysAdmin duties

 ***Note!
 This repo is currrently W.I.P. - code will be added time to time***